brunsviga13rk/thesis/src/model.typ

 any given operation: in case the first operator is a subtraction or addition, the first operand is loaded into the input register of the machine.
 Afterward, the first value is added onto the result register.
 Then the second operand is loaded onto the input register and added or subtracted depending on the operator onto the result register.
-In case the operator is not the first one to be processed, the first operand is assumed to already loaded into the result.
-Then the second operand is loaded into the input register and either added or subtracted from the result.
+In case the operator is not the first one to be processed, the first operand is assumed to already be loaded into the result.
+Then the second operand is loaded into the input register and is either added or subtracted from the result.
 Optionally before generating the instructions for the first operation all registers may be cleared.
 Not shown is the squash operation which reduces the resulting list of instructions by merging redundant operations together like clearing registers multiple times in a row.
 This step is more useful with more complex